 BROWARD COUNTY RENTERS' COVID-19 ASSISTANCE PROGRAM

 Wilton Manors is one of Broward's 19 cities that participate in the SHIP Program.
 To learn more about applying for SHIP funds to support rent payments, copy and paste this url into your web browser: https://bit.ly/WMSHIPFunds

 To view the BCPS Coronavirus dashboard, copy and paste this url into your web browser: https://www.browardschools.com/CORONAVIRUS

 COVID-19 TESTING INFORMATION AND HEALTH RELATED RESOURCES

 As a reminder, there are multiple testing site locations available to residents who wish to be tested for COVID-19.
-To view the full list of COVID-19 testing sites and requirements in Broward County, visit https://bit.ly/WMCountyTestingSites.
-For a list of state-supported testing sites in Broward County visit https://bit.ly/WMStateTestingSitesBroward.
+To view the full list of COVID-19 testing sites and requirements in Broward County, copy and paste this url into your web browser https://bit.ly/WMCountyTestingSites.
+For a list of state-supported testing sites in Broward County copy and paste this url into your web browser https://bit.ly/WMStateTestingSitesBroward.

 Free Drive-Thru COVID-19 Testing at Holiday Park

 Free, drive-thru swab testing for COVID-19 continues to be offered at Holiday Park (1150 G. Harold Martin Drive) in Fort Lauderdale.
 The testing site is open Tuesday-Saturday, from 9 a.m. to 4 p.m.
 Testing is available to anyone over the age of 18, with or without COVID-19 symptoms, and a doctor referral is not required.
 Testing is by appointment only and individuals will need to bring a proper ID.
 To make an appointment, call (800) 209-7919.

 New COVID-19 Testing Site Opens at Mills Pond Park